-Members of the Baldrige Executive Fellows Program, including coaches, pledge to uphold all applicable legal requirements as well as their ethical principles during all activities associated with their participation in the Fellows Program.
+Members of the Baldrige Executive Fellows Program pledge to uphold all applicable legal requirements as well as their ethical principles during all activities associated with their participation in the Fellows Program.

-Fellows and their coaches will be guided by four principles intended to enhance the sharing and learning of all parties: integrity, professional conduct, confidentiality, and respect for intellectual property.
+Fellows will be guided by four principles intended to enhance the sharing and learning of all parties: integrity, professional conduct, confidentiality, and respect for intellectual property.
 In promoting high standards of ethical conduct, they will

-- conduct themselves professionally, guided by truth, accuracy, fairness, respect, and responsibility in all their interactions - avoid discussions or actions that might lead to, or imply an interest in, restraint of trade: market or customer allocation schemes, price fixing, dealing arrangements, bid rigging, bribery, or misappropriation - avoid sharing information that their organization considers proprietary and protect the confidential information of others - in any sharing exchange, be willing to provide the same level of information that they request - on completion of the Baldrige Executive Fellows Program, be able to use the following designation: Baldrige Fellow.
-However, Fellows may not use the Baldrige Performance Excellence Program (BPEP) logo in advertising or promotion or on business cards.
+- conduct themselves professionally, guided by truth, accuracy, fairness, respect, and responsibility in all their interactions - avoid discussions or actions that might lead to, or imply an interest in, restraint of trade: market or customer allocation schemes, price fixing, dealing arrangements, bid rigging, bribery, or misappropriation - avoid sharing information that their organization considers proprietary and protect the confidential information of others - in any sharing exchange, be willing to provide the same level of information that they request - on completion of the Baldrige Executive Fellows Program, be able to use the following designation: Baldrige Executive Fellow.
+Fellows may use the Baldrige Executive Fellows badge (e-mailed to them upon program completion) on business cards, résumés, and other personal promotion; however, they may not use the organizational logo of the Baldrige Performance Excellence Program (BPEP) in advertising or promotion or on business cards.